daleal/difusion-mailer/README.md

 python3 main.py title
 ```

 Where `title` will be the subject of the mails sent.
-Note that if `title` is ommited, the subject will be 'Sample Difussion'.
+Note that if `title` is ommited, the subject will be 'Sample Diffusion'.

 ## Used Libraries